Adflow is built around five things: concepts, assets, ads, dimensions and docs.

 Four roles keep the system running.

-The creative strategist writes scripts, makes briefs, gives feedback, and handles approvals.
+The creative strategist collects research, plans concepts, assigns dimensions, writes briefs, gives feedback, and handles approvals.

-The editor cuts the footage into a finished ad.
+The editor cuts the footage into a finished ad using the Editor brief.

 The media buyer launches the ad and tracks performance.